Western Pennsylvania's trusted news source

 The Hotel Saxonburg suddenly closed in March.

-The fate of the once thriving and longest continually operating restaurant, bar and hotel in Saxonburg remains unclear .
+The fate of the once thriving and longest continually operating restaurant, bar and hotel in Saxonburg remains unclear.

-Hotel Saxonburg closed abruptly after the owners posted the news in a social media post on March 5.
+Hotel Saxonburg closed abruptly after the owners posted the news in a social media post March 5.

 An online sheriff’s sale for the property is scheduled for 11 a.m.
-Jan 16, according to the Butler County Sheriff’s Office.
+Jan.
+16, according to the Butler County Sheriff’s Office.

-The office only conducts the sales via online bidding.
+The office conducts the sales only via online bidding.

-Interested bidders must register for the sale online at butler.pa.realforeclosure.com .
+Interested bidders must register for the sale online at butler.pa.realforeclosure.com.

 Residents worry about the closing’s impact

-Some Saxonburg residents have expressed concerns over the future of Hotel Saxonburg, considered by many to be a dining destination in the small, German-founded borough.
+Some Saxonburg residents have expressed concerns over the future of Hotel Saxonburg, considered by many to be a dining destination in the small German-founded borough.

 She fears if someone doesn’t buy Hotel Saxonburg and continue its long legacy of hospitality, the impact will be negative for all of the businesses in Saxonburg’s historic business district.